 Andy’s vision was “If something needed has not been invented, I must invent it.
 If something has already been invented, I must improve it!”
 Andy partnered with Cliff Ingram and started Ingram Products.
+Many of Andy’s inventions and parts for custom control panels were marketed and sold through Ingram Products.
 Ingram products continues to sell quality industrial controls to this day.
 In the mid 1990’s Andy sold his interests in EG Controls to become the president of Ingram Products.
 Andy passed away in 2014.

-EG Controls grew and adapted to the changes in the water industry over the following decades.
+EG Controls continued to grow with addition of the Representative Network.
+EG Controls also adapted to the changes in the water industry over the following decades.
 Throughout the years, EG has embraced Andy’s entrepreneurial and inventive spirit by keeping its commitment to developing new products and services.
 EG strives to keep pace with the increasing demand for innovation and new technology.

-Original products like the Electrogage have been replaced by the Electrogage ECO.
+The Electrogage has been replaced by the Electrogage ECO.
+The Logic Chassis and BAMS are still available by customer request.
 The Digi-Gage and Vari-Gage have been updated and are now touchscreens that can even be controlled with a smartphone.
 Dedication to product quality and customer responsiveness continues to be a top priority at EG Controls.

 Today EG Controls designs and builds custom panels for virtually every industrial sector.
 EG continues to be a leader in the wastewater and controls industry.
-Serving all 50 states through representatives or direct contact, EG’s headquarters are conveniently located approximately 1 mile south on the Phillips highway on the south side of Jacksonville, Florida.
+Serving all 50 states through representatives or direct contact, EG’s headquarters are conveniently located approximately 1 mile south from interstate 295 on the Phillips highway in Jacksonville, Florida.